Welland Recreational Waterway

 The Welland Recreational Waterway is a water channel in the city of Welland, Ontario, Canada.
-It is an old alignment of the Welland Ship Canal that was abandoned after the construction of the Welland By-Pass in the 1970s.
+It is an old alignment of the Welland Ship Canal that was unneeded for commercial traffic after the construction of the Welland By-Pass in the 1970s.
 The Waterway is now managed by the Welland Recreational Canal Corporation to provide enjoyment for the city's residents.
 Most local residents refer to it as the old canal or simply the canal.

 Original plans

 The bottom of the canal was at a time proposed to become a roadbed for an extension of Highway 406.
 However, that never came to be and the old canal was retained in an almost original state with the purpose of developing several recreational facilities and tourist attractions along its shores.
 The plans called for fishing platforms, water slides, boat rental points, as well as marine and rail historical exhibits.
 To date most of these plans have not been realized, but some are in the process of being accomplished.